edbecnel/OnlineSchematicsEditor/docs/REFACTORING_STATUS.md

 ### Option 3: Leave As-Is (PRAGMATIC)

-Accept the current state as a working solution:
+- Accept the current state as a working solution:

 - ✅ Everything works
 - ✅ Modules are available for new development
-- ✅ AI tools improved (modules are smaller)
+- ✅ Cleanup can happen organically as code is touched
 - ⚠️ app.ts remains large (but stable)

 **Justification**: